Running Training ᐅ Haile Gebrselassie’s Top 5 Warm-Up Exercises

 Start this stretch by standing up straight on one leg.
 Grab your other leg with both hands just below your knee and pull it towards you.
 This stretches your glutes and hips.

 There is a lot of talk about stretching before a run.
-Static stretching is recommended after your workout.
+Static stretching is recommended after your running training.
 Any stretching you do to warm up before working out should be dynamic.
 This means you slowly stretch into a position or you gradually pull the particular body part closer to your body.
 Your muscles will be activated rather than relaxed.

 3. Hamstring Stretch